 Freeze drying is often compared to dehydrating.
 While both methods remove moisture from the food to preserve it, they are very different.

-One isn’t necessarily better than the other – they just serve different purposes.
+One isn’t necessarily better than the other – they serve different purposes.
+Read more about freeze dried vs. dehydrated.

 Here’s a breakdown of how they compare.